 A job grading system is used to make equitable grants.
-At the lower end of the management ranks more emphasis is placed on cash and stock incentive rights with the bonus target increasing through the ranks.
-Options are given in larger amounts as the job rank increases because these performers can more directly influence long-term results.
+At the lower end of the management grades, more emphasis is placed on cash and stock incentive rights with the bonus target increasing through the grades.
+Options are given in larger amounts at higher grade levels because these performers can more directly influence long-term results.